Bill Cosby’s Former Lawyer, John P. Schmitt, To Testify In Fotis Dulos Case

 — FOX61 (@FOX61News) December 4, 2019

-The lawsuit against Fotis was actually filed well before Jennifer ever went missing.
+The lawsuit against Dulos was actually filed well before Jennifer ever went missing.
 In fact, the lawsuit was initiated 18 months prior.
 Jennifer was officially declared a missing person on May 24 and was last seen dropping her children off at school that same day.

-At the time of her disappearance, she and Fotis were hardly on good terms.
+At the time of her disappearance, she and Dulos were hardly on good terms.
 They were in the middle of a nasty divorce and custody battle and were living in separate homes.

 Jennifer had made remarks both publicly and privately in which she explained that she feared her estranged husband, who was known to be controlling.

-As The Inquisitr previously reported, Fotis has denied having had anything to do with Jennifer’s disappearance.
+As The Inquisitr previously reported, Dulos has denied having anything to do with Jennifer’s disappearance.
 Nevertheless, he and his former girlfriend, Michelle Troconis, remain the two primary suspects in regards to her case.

-This past week, Fotis was asked for his comments when leaving the courthouse.
-He did not speak of the case but wished his missing wife happy holidays.
+This past week, Dulos was asked for his comments when leaving the courthouse.
+He did not speak of the case, but wished his missing wife a happy holidays.

 “All I want to say is that I wish Jennifer and her family happy holidays and I just pray that they give my kids my love and my best wishes,” he said.